OscarNieto113/Desarrollo-de-aplicaciones-avanzadas-de-ciencias-computacionales-TC3002B/Inteligencia Artificial/README.md

 - **Test (15%)**: The test category is used to evaluate the model's performance on unseen data.
 It also contains around 15% of the images of each character.

 ## Data Preprocessing
-Data preprocessing is a crucial step in preparing the images for training a classification model.
-In this project, the following preprocessing steps are applied using TensorFlow's ImageDataGenerator:
+Data preprocessing is a crucial step in preparing the images for training a classification model.:

 - **Resizing Images**: All images are resized to 150x150 pixels to ensure consistent input size for the model, regardless of the original image dimensions.

 - **Normalization**: The pixel values of the images are normalized to the range [0, 1] by dividing each pixel value by 255.

-- **Data Augmentation**: Data augmentation is applied to increase the diversity of the training dataset.
-The following transformations are applied to the training set:
+- **Data Augmentation**: Data augmentation involves applying various transformations to the existing dataset to create new, diverse training examples.
+In the context of garbage classification, these transformations typically include rotations, flips, shifts, zooms, and changes in brightness.
+The goal is to artificially expand the training dataset, providing the model with more varied examples to learn from.

-  - Rotation: Images can be rotated up to 90 degrees.
-  - Width and height shift: Images can be horizontally and vertically shifted up to 20% of their size.
-  - Shear: The shear transformation distorts the shape of an image.
-The shear transformation can vary randomly up to a maximum of approximately 0.2 radians (11.46 degrees).
-  - Zoom: Images can be zoomed in by up to 20%.
-  - Horizontal flip: Images can be horizontally flipped.
+- **Training Dataset Only:** Data augmentation is typically applied to the training dataset.
+This ensures that the model learns from augmented examples during training but is evaluated on unaltered data during validation and testing.

+- **Evaluation on Unaltered Data:** The validation and test datasets remain untouched by data augmentation.
+This separation is crucial for assessing how well the model generalizes to real-world, unaltered scenarios.

 - **Class Mode**: The class mode parameter specifies the format of the labels generated for the data.
 In this case, since the model is intended to classify various classes, the class parameter is set to categorical.